 By the Public

 The non-federal entity is responsible for oversight of the operations of the federal award supported activities.
 The non-federal entity must monitor its activities under federal awards to assure compliance with applicable federal requirements and performance expectations are being achieved.
 Monitoring by the non-federal entity must cover each program, function, or activity.
-[See also 2 C.F.R.
-200.331 Requirements for Pass-through entities] 2 C.F.R.
-200.328(a)
+See also 2 C.F.R.
+200.332.
+2 C.F.R.
+200.329(a)

 Nonconstruction Performance Reports

-The federal awarding agency must use standard, OMB-approved data elements for collection of performance information, including performance progress reports, Research Performance Progress Report, or such future collections as may be approved by OMB and listed on the OMB website.
+The federal awarding agency must use standard, governmentwide OMB-approved data elements for collection of performance information, including performance progress reports, Research Performance Progress Reports.

 The non-federal entity must submit performance reports at the interval required by the federal awarding agency or pass-through entity to best inform improvements in program outcomes and productivity.
 Intervals must be no less frequent than annually nor more frequent than quarterly except in unusual circumstances, for example where more frequent reporting is necessary for the effective monitoring of the federal award or could significantly affect program outcomes.
-Annual reports must be due 90 calendar days after the reporting period; quarterly or semiannual reports must be due 30 calendar days after the reporting period.
+Reports submitted annually by the non-federal entity and/or pass-through entity must be due no later than 90 calendar days after the reporting period.
+Reports submitted quarterly or semiannually reports must be due no later than 30 calendar days after the reporting period.
 Alternatively, the federal awarding agency or pass-through entity may require annual reports before the anniversary dates of multiple year federal awards.
-The final performance report will be due 90 calendar days after the period of performance end date.
+The final performance report submitted by the non-federal entity and/or pass-through entity must be due no later than 120 calendar days after the period of performance end date.
+A subrecipient must submit to the pass-through entity, no later than 90 calendar days after the period of performance end date, all final performance reports as required by the terms and conditions of the federal award.
+See also 2 C.F.R.
+200.344.
 If a justified request is submitted by a non-federal entity, the federal agency may extend the due date for any performance report.

 - A comparison of actual accomplishments to the objectives of the federal award established for the period.
 Where the accomplishments of the federal award can be quantified, a computation of the cost (for example, related to units of accomplishment) may be required if that information will be useful.
 Where performance trend data and analysis would be informative to the federal awarding agency program, the federal awarding agency should include this as a performance reporting requirement.